Team1559/2024-Crescendo/README.md

 * Update the firmware of everything on the CAN BUS

 ### Test the Swirve Drive
-At theis point everything should work.
+At this point everything should work.
 Test the robot and fix any issues.
 Push any fixed to the `main` branch.

 ## After the Game Announcement/Kickoff
 * **TODO**